VSD-Devs/Devora/content/blog/the-ultimate-guide-to-user-experience-design-principles-in-2025.md

 Stay ahead of the UX evolution:

 **AI-Powered Personalisation**
-- Dynamic interfaces that adapt to user behavior
+- Dynamic interfaces that adapt to user behaviour
 - Predictive suggestions and autocomplete
 - Intelligent content recommendations
 - Automated accessibility improvements